NCOSS COVID-19 Vax Risk Assessment Toolkit

 Work Health and Safety (WHS) laws oblige all employers to eliminate health and safety risks in the workplace.
 This applies to workers, clients and any other people who come into contact with your service.
 If a risk can’t be eliminated, then you must do everything reasonably practicable to minimise the risk.

-In the context of COVID-19, the Department of Communities and Justice (DCJ) requires contracted service providers to undertake a risk assessment to determine, among other things, whether they should mandate the vaccination of their workers.
+In the context of COVID-19, the Department of Communities and Justice (DCJ) requires contracted service providers to undertake a risk assessment as part of developing their COVID-19 management plans.
+This risk assessment will help organisations determine whether to mandate the vaccination of their workers and record how services will mitigate the risk of COVID-19.

 The NSW Public Health Order mandates vaccination for all workers of organisations that receive ministerially approved grants under the NSW Health NGO Grant Program or a specified NSW Health Program Grant, unless they have a valid medical exemption.
 In that case, providers must put in place risk mitigation strategies to protect the worker, clients and other people accessing the workplace.